 CJR's effects on physicians are indirect, through how the hospital operates the joint replacement program, not through direct physician-level payment changes.

-The Transforming Episode Accountability Model (TEAM) is the mandatory successor to both CJR and BPCI Advanced, finalized in the CY 2025 IPPS Final Rule.
+The Transforming Episode Accountability Model (TEAM) is the mandatory successor to CJR, finalized in the FY2025 IPPS Final Rule (CMS-1808-F) with refinements in the FY2026 IPPS Final Rule.
+TEAM began January 1, 2026 and runs through December 31, 2030 (five performance years).

 TEAM and Atlanta MSA

-• The CY 2025 IPPS Final Rule listed the selected MSAs
+- The FY2025 IPPS Final Rule listed the selected geographies

-• Atlanta MSA inclusion in TEAM is determined by the random selection methodology
+- Atlanta-area inclusion in TEAM is determined by the selection methodology

-• Some Georgia hospitals will be subject to TEAM regardless of CJR participation
+- Some Georgia hospitals are subject to TEAM regardless of prior CJR participation

 TEAM design vs. CJR

-TEAM's shorter episode fundamentally changes which post-acute spending falls inside the bundle compared to CJR's 90-day design.
+TEAM's 30-day episode fundamentally changes which post-acute spending falls inside the bundle compared to CJR's 90-day design.

 Atlanta MSA CJR: The Operational Story